techstackmedia/software-engineering-series/README.md

 This command fetches changes from the `origin` remote repository and merges them into the current branch.

 Note: The code snippets provided assume a Unix-based operating system.
 Windows users may need to adjust certain commands or use alternative commands specific to their environment.
-For windows users [try installing a good terminal emulator like Git Bash](https://git-scm.com/downloads).
+For Windows users [try installing a good terminal emulator like Git Bash](https://git-scm.com/downloads).

 ---